ArendPeter/GameMakerGuide/README.md

-Hi!
-I'm Arend Peter and welcome to guidetogamemaker.com!
+Hi, and welcome to guidetogamemaker.com!

 ![](../images/course_banner.png)